 Mr. Horn graduated from DeVry University with a degree in Computer Information Systems and an MBA in Information Technology.
 He started his work in education as an IT Director but quickly developed a rapport with students and found he enjoyed the mentoring aspect of working in schools, shifting into various leadership roles where he could positively impact students.
 Being at BASIS Goodyear has given him the opportunity to continue working with students and support them as they pursue their academic and personal goals.

-Jasmine Bell joined BASIS Goodyear during the 2019-2020 school year as the 4th and 5th grade Math Subject Expert Teacher.
+Jasmine Bell joined BASIS Goodyear during the 2019 as a Math Subject Expert Teacher for grades 4 and 5.
 While she will miss teaching in the classroom, she is eager to impact education on a larger scale and continue to serve BASIS Goodyear in her role as Director of Academic Programs.

 Mrs. Bell earned her bachelor’s degree in Elementary and Special Education from Grand Canyon University in Phoenix, Arizona.
 She continued her education and completed her master’s degree in Educational Leadership while teaching at BASIS Goodyear.